 Why has bitcoin worried the world bankers?

-In the present day, the acceptability and the wide spread adoption of the crypto-currency bitcoin by people has scared off the central authorities.
-For the first time people are really changing the monetary system instead of the other way round.
+In the present day, the acceptability and the widespread adoption of the crypto-currency bitcoin by people have scared off the central authorities.
+For the first time, people are really changing the monetary system instead of the other way round.

 What is the future of bitcoin?